 Gluteal pain or butt pain is common for runners to develop.
 What makes gluteal pain difficult to fix is that it is often confused as sciatica, hip conditions like bursitis and muscle weakness .
 Those that suffer from gluteal pain are commonly misdiagnosed by undertrained or misinformed doctors and therapists, well intentioned friends, family, loved ones and the internet (Dr. Google).
-San Diego Running Institute has specialized in treating gluteal pain for over 10 years.
+Dr Allen has specialized in treating gluteal pain for over 13 years.
 The reason this is important is that there is more learned “in the trenches” than can ever be taught in school.
 It is also called “being in practice” because every day we come to work we are “practicing” on patients.
-When you do the same thing over and over for 10 years you get much better at it.
-What I know now after 10 years dwarfs the knowledge I had when coming out of school.
-Couple that experience with all of the “tricks of the trade” regarding running shoes, orthotics, running injuries, foam rollers, etc and what you have is a highly specialized doctor with intricate and intimate knowledge of running injuries and how to fix them.
+When you do the same thing over and over for 13 years you get much better at it.
+What I know now after 13 years dwarfs the knowledge I had when coming out of school.
+Couple that experience with all of the “tricks of the trade” regarding running shoes, orthotics, Braces, Taping, modalities, running injuries, foam rollers, etc and what you have is a highly specialized doctor with intricate and intimate knowledge of running injuries and how to fix them.
 So how do you know what type of back, hip or gluteal problem you have?
 The answer is to list them all out and then in a fashion similar to what a crime detective might do, eliminate the usual suspects.

 There are 7 major issues that affect the posterior, upper 1/3 of a runner’s lower body.
 I will list them from high (superior) to low (inferior).